 At Integrity Roofers, we have all the answers to your commercial and residential roofing problems.
 When a new built-roofing system is required for your building, we have the expertise and know-how to execute the project correctly.
 We use industry-standard methods that correspond to manufacture specifications protecting you from warranty invalidation.
 We know that every roofing system is unique, and we approach every repair and installation with that in mind.

 Before we start work on the roof, we will inspect the entire roofing system, not just where you think the problem is occurring.
 Once we accumulate digital evidence, we will present it to a building owner with our recommendations to solve the problem.
 From there, our crew will attend to your location with everything they need to prosecute your roofing problem, and they answer any questions you may have along the way.
 Roofing problems have solutions, and when you call our office at Integrity Roofers, know that your problems are our problems.
-For a detailed consultation that comes with a free estimate, call our office today at Integrity Roofers at 647.953.9365.
+For a detailed consultation that comes with a professional estimate, call our office today at Integrity Roofers at 647.953.9365.